 ulimit command, you can change your soft limits for the current shell environment, up to the maximum set by the hard limits.
 You must have root user authority to change resource hard limits.

-The March 2014 HPC Tech Talk (Tuesday, March 18th from 4-5PM) will provide some brief OSC updates, have a user-driven Q&A session, and will close with a live demonstration of OSC's OnDemand service.
-You can register for the WebEX session here.
+The April 2014 HPC Tech Talk (Tuesday, April 22th from 4-5PM) will provide some brief OSC updates, have a user-driven Q&A session, and will close with an invited talk about MPI-3 from the MVAPICH developers from The Ohio State University.
+To get the WebEX information and add a calendar entry, go here.
 Slides are available below.